180172/Web_Pages_Configuration/README.md

 </VirtualHost>
 ```

-Now open this path /var/www/html/busybox and create new index.html file and add sub-page contents
+Now open this path, /var/www/html/busybox, and create a new index.html file and add sub-page contents.

-After adding contents restart the service.
+After adding contents, restart the service.

-Open the browser paste URL like belo
+Open the browser and paste the URL like below.

 ```bash
 http:/<server ip>:80/<alias name>
 ```

-After all this if you want to create another new wepage follow the same process but insted of port 80 add any other port
+After all this, if you want to create another new webpage, follow the same process, but instead of port 80, add any other port.

 EX:
 ```